huiw-git/alicemt/mt/cecsi/content/Always-Encrypted-API-Reference-for-the-JDBC-Driver.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: 6962a2aa-9508-4d4f-a78c-905e2bc68615
+manager:jhubbard
 ---
 # Always Encrypted API Reference for the JDBC Driver
   Always Encrypted allows clients to encrypt sensitive data inside client applications and never reveal the encryption keys to SQL Server.
 An Always Encrypted enabled driver installed on the client computer achieves this by automatically encrypting and decrypting sensitive data in the SQL Server client application.
 The driver encrypts the data in sensitive columns before passing the data to SQL Server, and automatically rewrites queries so that the semantics to the application are preserved.
 Similarly, the driver transparently decrypts data stored in encrypted database columns that are contained in query results.
-For more information, see [Always Encrypted \(Database Engine\)](https://msdn.microsoft.com/en-us/library/mt163865.aspx) and [Using Always Encrypted with the JDBC Driver](../content/Using-Always-Encrypted-with-the-JDBC-Driver.md).
+For more information, see [Always Encrypted \(Database Engine\)](https://msdn.microsoft.com/library/mt163865.aspx) and [Using Always Encrypted with the JDBC Driver](../content/Using-Always-Encrypted-with-the-JDBC-Driver.md).

 > [!NOTE]
->  Always Encrypted is supported only by Microsoft JDBC Driver 6.0 \(Preview\) or higher for SQL Server with SQL Server 2016 \(Preview\).
+>  Always Encrypted is supported only by Microsoft JDBC Driver 6.0 or higher for SQL Server with SQL Server 2016.

  There are several new additions and modifications to the JDBC driver API for use in client applications that use Always Encrypted.